Online Master's Degrees in Nutrition | Guide to Top Schools

 How much does a master’s in nutrition online cost?

-There are a few factors that will decide the cost of your master’s in nutrition, including your school choice, as private institutions typically cost more than public schools.
-Where you live matters: it costs less for residents of certain states to attend schools than people who live outside of the state, even if every student takes classes online.
+There are a few factors that will decide the cost of your master’s in nutrition; this includes your school choice, as private institutions typically cost more than public schools.
+Where you live also matters: it costs less for residents of certain states to attend schools than people who live outside of the state, even if every student takes classes online.
 Finally, there’s the question of how much funding you’ve been able to secure, either in terms of scholarships, loans, and other forms of financial aid.

 We’ve outlined tuition data from three sample schools below: